-Element Management Plan Controls Exclude all areas of high ecological sensitivity from development activities that would result in irreversible transformation of the habitat.
+Element Management Plan Specific Specialist Exclude all areas of high ecological sensitivity from development Controls activities that would result in irreversible transformation of the habitat.
 This should be done during the planning phase of the project.
-High sensitivity areas were identified in the EIA documentation; Allow for a suitable buffer in order to provide some protection of sensitive areas against peripheral impacts.
-All areas that were ascribed a High Ecological Sensitivity should be buffered against potential impacts; Limit construction, maintenance and inspection activities to dry periods in order to curb occurrence/ augmentation of erosion in areas of existing erosion, destabilizing of substrate in areas of high slopes, drainage lines, etc; Ensure off-site storage of hazardous materials, chemicals, fuels, oils, etc. in order to prevent accidental spillage, contamination or pollution; Develop emergency maintenance operational plan to deal with any event of contamination, pollution or spillages, particularly in sensitive areas; Monitoring Rehabilitation monitoring to ensure the long-term success of rehabilitation measures implemented and prevention of environmental degradation, this should include monitoring of alien/invasive weeds.
-Monitoring should be conducted at least twice per year (Summer, Winter) Periodic assessment of possible leaching or spillage of any chemical into any natural water system (groundwater of surface water).
+High sensitivity areas can be identified in the EIA documentation; Allow for a suitable buffer in order to provide some protection of sensitive areas against peripheral impacts.
+Al areas that were ascribed a High Ecological Sensitivity should be buffered against potential impacts; Appoint an Environmental Control Officer (ECO) prior to start of construction.
+Responsibilities should include, but not be limited to, ensuring adherence to EMPr guidelines, guidance of activities, planning, reporting; Compile and implement environmental monitoring programme, the aim of which should be ensuring long-term success of rehabilitation and prevention of environmental degradation.
+Environmental monitoring

+- should be conducted at least twice per year (Summer, Winter); - Limit construction, maintenance and inspection activities to dry periods in order to curb occurrence/ augmentation of erosion in areas of existing erosion, destabilizing of substrate in areas of high slopes, drainage lines, etc; - Ensure off site storage of hazardous materials, chemicals, fuels, oils, etc. in order to prevent accidental spillage, contamination or pollution; - Develop emergency maintenance operational plan to deal with any event of contamination, pollution or spillages, particularly in sensitive areas; - Included in the monitoring programme should be a periodic assessment of possible leaching or spillage of any chemical into any natural water system (groundwater of surface water) occurs.